He cannot even kill a rat.

 Shrestha, who by then had given up his police job and was a fulltime lawyer, was called in.
 “I was given the power of attorney by Bronzich’s family and I filed the chargesheet on the case.
 In fact we received cooperation from all over the world, including the Interpol, and the joint effort could get Sobhraj convicted.”

 Among the evidences was witness David Willmoth.
 The Australian was in the same Thai Airways flight as Sobhraj on December 24, 1975.
 Many years later when he read Richard Neville and Julie Clarks Life and Crimes of Charles Sobhraj and heard of his arrest in Nepal, he came forward to become a witness that Sobhraj had travelled with him in 1975.
-“There were many convincing circumstantial evidences against Sobhraj, one being his matching signatures from 1975 and 2003, even though he destroyed many of them by bribing people,” Pradhananga had told me earlier.
+“There were many convincing circumstantial evidences against Sobhraj, one being his matching signatures from 1975 and 2003, even though he destroyed many of them by bribing people,” said Pradhananga.

 I am sure someday he will be a changed man

-Shrestha has sent Sobhraj a Gita as a present.
+Shrestha has sent Sobhraj a Gita, the holy book of the Hindus, as present.
 “I am sure someday he will be a changed man,” he says.
 “He is now old, has married our girl.
 I am hopeful he gets paroled as per the law and begins a normal life all over again.”

 But that is Shrestha’s view.
 He is a religious man who even signs off emails with the invocation, ‘Radhe Radhe’.
-“He has no regrets whatsoever,” Ganesh KC had said.
-“How can a man without regret change?
+Ganesh KC thinks differently.
+“He has no regrets whatsoever,” he said.
+“How can a man without regrets change?
 He will continue to remain a threat to others all his life.”

 “Charles Sobhraj cannot function effectively as an everyday citizen, looking for a job, buying the milk, paying the electricity bills,” Neville says in his mail.
 “It is in the world’s courtrooms and jails that he comes into his power, where his love of intrigue suits the system, his genius for manipulation makes life comfortable and his notoriety ensures a steady supply of enthralled visitors.
 Perhaps it is only when he finds himself in fetters that Charles Sobhraj can truly find himself.”